albogdan/skule-vote/README.md

 The UI app uses [MUI](https://material-ui.com/) for styling and components.
 There is no usage of CSS or SCSS as we use a mixture of MUI's [Palette](https://material-ui.com/customization/palette/) and MUI's [styled()](https://mui.com/system/styled/#main-content).
 Global colors, fonts, and dark mode configuration are set using Palette in `App.js` using MUI's `createTheme` while general component styling is done with styled().

-To edit the globally-set colors, font-sizes, and font-families (which we don't recommend unless EngSoc has rebranded), simply edit the `createMuiTheme` object in `App.js`.
+To edit the globally-set colors, font-sizes, and font-families (which we don't recommend unless EngSoc has rebranded), simply edit the `createTheme` object in `App.js`.
 The colors for `primary` and `secondary` are part of EngSoc's official colour scheme.

 #### Media Queries and Responsiveness